amribrahim1/react-infinite-scroller/README.md

 }
 ```

-Some people have found success using [react-infinite-scroll-component](https://github.com/ankeetmaini/react-infinite-scroll-component).

-### But you should just add an `isLoading` prop!

 This component doesn't make any assumptions about what you do in terms of API
 calls.
 It's up to you to store whether you are currently loading items from an